Prosecutors accuse FTX's Bankman-Fried of witness tampering

 Bankman-Fried's spokesperson and lawyers did not immediately respond to requests for comment.
 Neither New York Times nor Ellison's lawyers responded to Reuters' requests for comment.

-"By selectively sharing certain private documents with the New York Times, the defendant is attempting to discredit a witness, cast Ellison in a poor light, and advance his defense through the press and outside the constraints of the courtroom and rules of evidence: that Ellison was a jilted lover who perpetrated these crimes alone", prosecutors wrote in the letter.
+"By selectively sharing certain private documents with the New York Times, the defendant is attempting to discredit a witness, cast Ellison in a poor light, and advance his defence through the press and outside the constraints of the courtroom and rules of evidence: That Ellison was a jilted lover who perpetrated these crimes alone", prosecutors wrote in the letter.

-Earlier on Thursday, FTX Trading sued founder Bankman-Fried and other former executives of the cryptocurrency exchange, seeking to recoup more than $1 billion they allegedly misappropriated before FTX went bankrupt.
+Earlier on Thursday, FTX Trading sued founder Bankman-Fried and other former executives of the cryptocurrency exchange, seeking to recoup more than US$1 billion they allegedly misappropriated before FTX went bankrupt.